Digitalswede/ADS_2021/README.md

 <details>
 <summary> 5.4 Data Explaination</summary>
   We used multiple datasets and had to combine them ourselves since our problem owner did not provide data.
+An important factor for our datasets came to be labeling, which we all spent of time working on.
+Since the data was not categorical, and we could not label it ourselves in a reliable (or convenient) fashion, all our datasets had to be labeled to describe which parts of the audio contained speech.
+For the speaker differentation model, this was even more important, as the speakers now had to be labeled too.
+Luckily we managed to find good, suitable candidates.

  - AVA-Speech is one of the datasets we used for speech detection.
 It contains around 45 hours of dialogue from movies, which means it also contains some overlaid background noises.
 However, the speech is labled, and it is possible by using these labels to only get "CLEAN_SPEECH", which is speech without overlaying noise.
 We decided to also use the other labels, to train the algorithm and increase its tolerance.
 We made sure to balance our dataset and have it include a 1:1 amount of true and false data, this was achieved by mixing the data with negative labels.
 We used 5000 seconds of "SPEECH_WITH_MUSIC", 5000 seconds of "SPEECH_WITH_NOISE", and 5000 seconds of "CLEAN_SPEECH".
 We combined this with 15000 seconds of "NO_SPEECH", providing us with a total of 30000 seconds of mixed audio data where half is true, and half is false.
 This dataset is recorded at 44100Hz.

  - Librispeech, a dataset containing speaker-labled audiobook data, came to be very useful in the project.
 Since it does not contain (noticeable) noise, this dataset was primarily used for speaker differentiation.
 This was convineant as all speakers in the dataset are labled.
 Since this dataset was at 16KHz, we upsampled it to fit the other datasets at 44.1KHz.

+ - CHIME-Home was used for some negative samples, as it partly contained non-speech audio.
+This dataset was also at a different sampling rate, and had to be upscaled in order to keep our data integrity as we were not sure how different sampling rates would affect the model.